Skip to main content

 Formed under the midnight sun in Lofoten in 2005, The Engegård Quartet has become one of Norway's most esteemed ensembles.
 Their performances blend bold interpretations of classical repertoire with a deep connection to their Scandinavian heritage.
 The quartet's debut CD was hailed as 'breathtaking' by The Strad, and their second release won Pizzicato magazine's 'Supersonic Award'.
 They have graced prestigious venues such as Salzburg's Mozarteum and Prague's Rudolfinum, and have collaborated with renowned artists including pianists Sir András Schiff and Leif Ove Andsnes.

-This special concert opens our 25th Anniversary Festival: not only are we delighted to be holding it in St Andrew's in Fingringhoe, as was the first ever performance that sparked what was to become Roman River Music and, ultimately, Wild Arts, but we are also thrilled that Juliet Jopling, our first Artistic Director, will be performing with the quartet she went on to help found in Norway.
+This special concert opens our 25th Anniversary Festival: we love this venue - it's so small, the sound is marvellous wherever you are sitting and the atmosphere is intimate and welcoming.
+It’s not the only reason we are delighted to be back in St Andrew's in Fingringhoe; it was here the first ever performance that sparked what was to become Roman River Music and, ultimately, Wild Arts, was held and we are also thrilled that Juliet Jopling, our first Artistic Director, will be performing with the quartet she went on to help found in Norway.

 Edvard Grieg’s String Quartet in G minor, Op.
 27 (which the quartet has been playing for almost 20 years, and recorded twice on disc) is a passionate and dramatic work composed in 1877–78.
 Rich with Norwegian folk influences and lyrical intensity, it reflects Grieg’s nationalist spirit.
 The quartet’s powerful opening motif - derived from his own song “Spillemaend” - recurs throughout the piece, giving it a cohesive, almost symphonic character.
 It remains a cornerstone of Scandinavian chamber music, admired for its emotional depth and innovation.